stonepros/stone/doc/releases/nautilus.rst

     ceph config set mgr mgr/telemetry/channel_device false

-  Second, we now report more information about CephFS file systems,
+  Second, we now report more information about StoneFS file systems,
   including:

     - how many MDS daemons (in total and per file system)